 3. Adjust as necessary.

 As you well know, life is not the same every day.
 We are not robots and we do not have the same things going on day after day, week after week, month after month, or year after year.
 One month’s expenses will not look identical to another moth’s expenses.
 This is the nature of life.
 Adjust your budget each month to allow for these changes.

 For example, one month your child may be making her First Holy Communion and you want to have a party.
-Perhaps an expense you planned for (like a new stove) cost less than you anticipated and you have money left over.
+In another month expense you planned for (like a new stove) may end up costing less than you anticipated and you have money left over.
 (See step 4 for tips on saving.)

 4. Save money.

 If you don’t already have one, start a savings account.
 A savings account serves two purposes.
 You can budget some money each month to put in this account to save up for larger, planned expenses, like a new stove or a family vacation.